TWUOnline/ldrs591/_pages/unit-1-learning-activities.md

 In your reflective learning journal, answer the following questions:
 <ul>
  	<li>What factors do you think shape your decision-making process as a leader?</li>
- 	<li>Do you agree or disagree with the proposition made in the course notes (by the authors) that one’s worldview influences the types of questions that you ask, and the processes that you use to find the answers to your questions?</li>
+ 	<li>Do you agree or disagree with the proposition made above that one’s worldview influences the types of questions that you ask, and the processes that you use to find the answers to your questions?</li>
 </ul>
 Note that your journal is not graded, but these questions make up Part 2 of your Blog assignment for this unit.
 See Unit 1 Assessment for more details.